reisraff/chat/README.md

   Then you can open your browser and go to [http://localhost:3000/](http://localhost:3000/)

-  If you want to chat with hosts in your internal network make sure that the 3000 and 3001 port was openned
+  If you want to chat with hosts in your internal network make sure that the 3000 and 3001 port was openned, and change the /src/app/config/app.config.js apiBaseUrl for you internal IP.